cosmos/sdk-tutorials/publish-app-do/index.md

 sudo journalctl -u digitaloceand -f
 ```

-Your app is now running on Digital Ocean.
+Your app is now running on DigitalOcean.

 ## Connect your local running chain to the published chain

 To connect your local running chain with the published app, you have to find the node you just created with the IP.
 Then download the genesis file and configure your app to connect to the published node.

-On your Digital Ocean droplet, find the hash of the node by typing
+On your DigitalOcean droplet, find the hash of the node by typing

 ```bash
 digitaloceand tendermint show-node-id